FATac/fatac.github.com/source/legal.rst

     /resource/{identifier}/thumbnail
     /media/{identifier}

 They all do accept parameter "uid", its value must be current user identifier.
 This user identifier is internally used to resolve user group which is used to get user access level.
 If user level is equal or greater than object color level, this can be viewed/accessed.
-Objects with no access color can be viewed by anyone.
-If "uid" is not specified, access level is minimum ("green" and no color).
+Objects with no access color can be viewed by anyone, which is equivalent to "green".
+If "uid" is not specified, access level is minimum ("green").

 All data modification services which are: